byuids-resumes/Fuqua-Resume/docs/index.md

 `March 5th, 2021 - Current`
 __Dynamic Range Labs__, Boise, ID

-- Worked on novel methods for soil sampling to reduce laboratory measurements
+- Leveraged SQL Databases to create datasets that would answer questions we were given
-- Used R and Visual Sample Plan to establish new sampling algorithms
+- Used VS Code and various python packages to manipulate and visualize data.
-- Published a journal article in Environmental Quality.

 ## Service and Work History